Last Updated :

-The Hon’ble Delhi high court while defining the term mesne profits observed that, “when damages are claimed in respect of wrongful possession of immovable property on the basis of the loss caused by the wrongful possession of the trespasser to the person entitled to the possession of immovable property; these damages are called as mesne profits”
+The Hon’ble Delhi high court while defining the term mesne profits observed that, “when damages are claimed in respect of wrongful possession of the immovable property on the basis of the loss caused by the wrongful possession of the trespasser to the person entitled to the possession of the immovable property; these damages are called as mesne profits”

 11. Public Officer